sanand0/asyncllm/README.md

 ## Changelog

+- 2.1.0: Added `id` to tools to support unique tool call identifiers from providers
 - 2.0.1: Multiple tools support.
   - Breaking change: `tool` and `args` are not part of the response.
 Instead, it has `tools`, an array of `{ name, args }`
   - Fixed Gemini adapter to return `toolConfig` instead of `toolsConfig`